 Technology has become an increasingly important tool for teachers and students at Forest Hills Lutheran School.
 Over the course of their tenure at Forest Hills, students will experience the three major platforms, operating systems and related software.
 They will move from being consumers in the primary grades to creators in the intermediate and upper grades.
-The chart below outlines this progression.
+In their younger years, students use iPads in the classroom to supplement learning.
+Beginning in third grade, students use Chromebooks.
+Technology curriculum standards can be found on our website at https://fhlcs.org/wp-content/uploads/2020/01/K-8-Technology-Standards.pdf.